paolomaccallini-hub/DecodeME/README.md

 This repository contains R scripts for processing and fine-mapping DecodeME GWAS-1 summary statistics.
 The pipeline requires both R and Python and has been tested with **R 4.4.1** and **Python 3.12**.
 ## Overview
-DecodeME is an R-based workflow for processing and fine-mapping DecodeME GWAS-1 summary statistics.
+DecodeME is an R-based workflow for processing and fine-mapping DecodeME GWAS-1, GWAS-2, GWAS-infectious, GWAS-non-infectious, GWAS-female, GWAS-male summary statistics.
 It munges inputs, converts genome builds, and retrieves linkage disequilibrium (LD) information for downstream analyses.
 The pipeline has been tested with **R 4.4.1** and **Python 3.12**.

 This pipeline represents a replication of the results discussed in the preprint released by [DecodeME](https://www.research.ed.ac.uk/en/publications/initial-findings-from-the-decodeme-genome-wide-association-study-).